DougTrajano/olid-br/docs/annotation/inter-rater-reliability.en.md

 [^2]: Gwet, Kilem Li.
 "Computing inter‐rater reliability and its variance in the presence of high agreement."
 British Journal of Mathematical and Statistical Psychology 61.1 (2008): 29-48.
 [^3]: Hayes, Andrew F., and Klaus Krippendorff.
 "Answering the call for a standard reliability measure for coding data."
 Communication methods and measures 1.1 (2007): 77-89.
 [^4]: Feinstein, Alvan R., and Domenic V. Cicchetti.
 "High agreement but low kappa: I. The problems of two paradoxes."
 Journal of clinical epidemiology 43.6 (1990): 543-549.
+[^5]: Krippendorff, Klaus.
+Content analysis: An introduction to its methodology.
+Sage publications, 2018.
+[^6]: Krippendorff, K. "Some Common Misconceptions and Recommendations."
+Human Communication Research 30 (2004): 411-433.
+[^7]: Eugenio, Barbara Di, and Michael Glass.
+"The kappa statistic: A second look."
+Computational linguistics 30.1 (2004): 95-101.